 In the governmental-wide basis of accounting, capital assets purchased with reserve fire official trust fund are accounted for fixed assets.
-Therefore, for the year ended December 31, 2013, capital assets purchased against the reserve fire official trust fund in an amount of \$35,479 has been returned to reserve in arriving at the government-wide presentation.
-There were no capital assets purchased against the reserve fire official trust in prior year.
+Therefore, for the years ended December 31, 2014 and 2013, capital assets purchased against the reserve fire official trust fund in an amount of \$35,479 in each year have been returned to reserve in arriving at the government-wide presentation.